michaelahern/homebridge-airthings/README.md

     * Flow Type: Client Credentials (machine-to-machine)
     * Enable: On

-## Usage
+## HomeKit Sensors

 ### Air Quality

-Air Quality is a composite of Radon, Particulate Matter (PM2.5), Volatile Organic Compound (VOC), Carbon Dioxide (CO2), and Humidity sensors, depending on the  sensors supported by your device.
-Air Quality values are based on [Airthings defined thresholds](https://help.airthings.com/en/articles/5367327-view-understanding-the-sensor-thresholds).
+Air Quality Sensors are supported and implemented using standard Apple-defined services.
+Air Quality in this plugin is a composite of Radon, Particulate Matter (PM2.5), Volatile Organic Compound (VOC), Carbon Dioxide (CO2), and Humidity sensors, depending on the sensors supported by your device.
+Air Quality values are based on [Airthings-defined thresholds](https://help.airthings.com/en/articles/5367327-view-understanding-the-sensor-thresholds) for each sensor.

-Apple HomeKit does not natively support Radon sensors.
-An optional Radon sensor implemented using a Leak Sensor.

 Sensor                            | 🟢 Excellent  | 🟠 Fair                             | 🔴 Poor            |
 ----------------------------------|---------------|------------------------------------|--------------------|